SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

         println("Hello, \(personName)!")
     }

+..
+TODO: This example cannot be auto-tested, as it is reliant on keyboard input.
+   It must be tested manually before this book is published.

 This example reads input from the keyboard one character at a time, and appends each character to a string.
 It does this using Swift's built-in ``Keyboard`` class,